deathtothecorporation/plunder-docs/overview/overview.md

 P(p,l,a,n,x:@}     = (n x)              |     R(n+1,f,b)
 ```

-A plucky computer science student could translate this to C, Rust or Python.
+A plucky computer science student could translate this to C, Rust, Python - whatever language they prefer.
 A minimal but performant Haskell implementation is 180 lines.

 The Sire compiler is just 2000 lines of Sire.
 Plunder has a compiled version _of the Sire compiler_ (that's `Sire-in-PLAN`) that we feed to the runtime system, thereby bootstrapping a complete, extendable development environment.